PEETELA-KARTHIK/ElectroRec-/README.md

    ```
 3. **Open the Store**
    - Open `index.html` in your browser for the frontend.
-   - The backend API runs on `localhost:3000` (or as configured).
+   - The backend API runs on `localhost:<port>` (see each server.js for port).

 > Repeat for each store (`Headphone-store`, `Laptop-store`, `mobile-store`, `Smartwatch-store`).

+---

 ## Usage
 - Visit the Landing page to choose a category.
 - Use the navigation bar to switch between stores.
 - Filter or sort products using the options provided in each store.
-- Click on products for more details (future enhancement).
+- Click on products for more details in a modal popup.

+---

 ## Tech Stack
 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB (via Mongoose)

+---

-## Contribution Guidelines
+## 🤝 Contribution Guide

-1. Fork the repository and create a new branch for your feature or bugfix.
+1. **Fork** this repository and create a new branch for your feature or bugfix.
-2. Make your changes in the relevant store folder.
+2. **Make your changes** in the relevant store folder.
-3. Test your changes locally.
+3. **Test** your changes locally (run the server and check the UI).
+4. **Add screenshots** if you change the UI.
+5. **Commit** and push your changes.
-4. Submit a pull request with a clear description of your changes.
+6. **Submit a pull request** with a clear description of your changes.

+### Code Style
+- Use consistent indentation and naming conventions.
+- Comment your code where necessary.
+- Keep UI/UX consistent with the rest of the project.

+---

+## 🛠️ FAQ & Troubleshooting

+**Q: The app doesn't connect to MongoDB.**
+- A: Make sure your MongoDB URI is correct and your cluster is running.
+Check your network access settings in MongoDB Atlas.

+**Q: The server doesn't start.**
+- A: Ensure all dependencies are installed (`npm install`).
+Check for typos in `server.js` and `package.json`.

+**Q: The modal or spinner doesn't show up.**
+- A: Make sure you have the latest `script.js` and `styles.css` files.
+Clear your browser cache and refresh.

+**Q: How do I deploy this project?**
+- A: See the deployment section above for Heroku, Render, or Railway instructions.

+---

 ## Future Enhancements
-- Product detail modals/popups
 - User authentication and cart functionality
 - Admin dashboard for product management
-- Deployment to cloud platforms (e.g., Heroku, Vercel)
+- Deployment to cloud platforms (e.g., Render, Railway, Vercel)
-- Add screenshots to this README
+- Add real screenshots to this README
+- Add product management (add/edit/delete) for admins

+---

 ## License
 This project is open-source and available under the [MIT License](LICENSE).